111: Moon Zero Two

 Travel with roller derby queens.
 That’s great.

-Possibly a reference to the 1973 Jim Croce song “Roller Derby Queen.”
+Probably a reference to the 1973 Jim Croce song “Roller Derby Queen.”
 Roller derby is a sport in which teams of (usually female) players on roller skates compete to score points while racing around a track, either flat or banked.
 It began in the 1930s as a skating marathon and evolved into a popular sport that endured until the early 1970s.
 A 1971 match at the Oakland Coliseum drew a crowd of 38,000.
-Roller derby lay moribund for two decades before being revived as a popular amateur sport.
+Roller derby lay moribund for 30 years before being revived as a popular amateur sport.
 By 2009 there were more than four hundred amateur roller derby leagues worldwide.

 Oh, it’s Esther Williams.
 She’s in a fish bowl.